mohamedlolx/Backend-Project-Build-a-StoreFront/README.md

 It exposes a RESTful API that will be used by the frontend developer on the frontend.
 To lead to a full front and backend STORE.

-The database schema and and API route information in the [REQUIREMENT.md](REQUIREMENTS.md)
+The database schema and and API route information in the pictures in the last of readme

 ## Installation Instructions